 Unscripted Content

-Unscripted production is my passion and I specifically enjoy competition formats.
-Reality Room and its spin-off Reality Room: Battle Royale were my first two original competition formats.
+Unscripted production is my passion and I particularly enjoy competition shows.
+Reality Room and its spin-off Reality Room: Battle Royale were my first two original competition formats, created for Elon University’s student television station.
 There were many challenges creating quality content on a college campus and our production was one of the biggest and most extensive productions Elon has ever seen.
 In 2021 I was awarded Elon’s Producer of the Year for my work on these shows.

-I also created a competition dating show format during my time as an intern at Lighthearted Entertainment called The Melting Pot, which focuses on the challenges of LGBTQ+ dating in a modern, heteronormative world.
+I also developed a competition dating show during my time as an intern at Lighthearted Entertainment called The Melting Pot, which focuses on the LGBTQ+ dating scene in a modern, heteronormative world.

 During my internship with Fox Entertainment, I created two shows.
 The first was Trivia Crack: The Show, a larger-than-life quiz show and the second was Voodoo: New Orleans, a voyeuristic reality show following the lives of people who practice Voodoo in New Orleans that demystifies the religion and its stereotypes.